How Can Your Body Image Affect You?

 • Do you experience overwhelming negative emotions when you think about your body?

 Answering yes to one or more of these questions might signify that you could benefit from talking to a counselor or therapist about your body image.
-Even if you believe you have fairly positive body image, speaking with a counselor can support you in maintaining this positive and healthful self-perception.
+Even if you believe you have a fairly positive body image, speaking with a counselor can support you in maintaining this positive and healthful self-perception.

 "Contributing factors are likely to include images on TV, images in story books and animations, and the general chat by adults about their bodies, dieting, cosmetic surgery, etc.,” says PACEY Advisor and Child Development Expert Dr. Jacqueline Harding.
-“There is little doubt that low levels of self-esteem appear to contribute significantly to negative perceptions of body image”.
+“There is little doubt that low levels of self-esteem appear to contribute significantly to negative perceptions of body image.”

 Getty/AnnaStills